 If you have always dreamed of being on “the list” and no longer being turned away at the door for special events, Uber cardholders will receive exclusive invitations to local events within the Uber app.
 Other rewards cards offer similar invite-only opportunities such as getting a ticket to the Emmys and even having a chance to walk the red carpet, but, it’s a nice touch for a no-fee card to offer.

 Is the Uber Visa Card Worth It?

 There’s a lot to like about the all-new Uber credit card.
-It’s completely fee-free, let’s you earn up to 4% back on every purchase, and even offers $600 in cell phone insurance.
+It’s completely fee-free, let’s you earn up to 5% back on Uber purchases, and even offers $600 in cell phone insurance.
 Unless you constantly ride Uber and can redeem your rewards points for Uber credits on a consistent basis, there are likely going to be better options to consider.